nodejs/node/doc/api/esm.md

 * _Absolute specifiers_ like `'file:///opt/nodejs/config.js'`.
 They refer
   directly and explicitly to a full path.

-Bare specifier resolutions are handled by the [Node.js module resolution algorithm][].
+Bare specifier resolutions are handled by the [Node.js default module resolution and loading algorithm][].
 All other specifier resolutions are always only resolved with the standard relative [URL][] resolution semantics.

 Like in CommonJS, module files within packages can be accessed by appending a